Oasis Retreat Properties

 Gatlinburg Trail

-The Gatlinburg Trail is one of two walking paths on which visitors can walk dogs and bicycle.
-Pets and bicycles are prohibited on all other park trails.
-The trail travels 1.9 miles one-way from the Sugarlands Visitor Center to the outskirts of the city of Gatlinburg, TN.
-It is relatively flat and runs through the forest along side the West Prong of the Little Pigeon River.
-The trail offers beautiful views of the river, which at one point is crossed by a pedestrian foot bridge.
-Foundations and chimneys of several old homesites are visible along the trail.
-The Gatlinburg Trail is frequently used by joggers, walkers, and bicyclists.
+The Gatlinburg Trail is one of two walking paths where visitors can bring their dogs and ride bicycles, as pets and bicycles are not allowed on other trails in the park.
+This scenic trail extends 1.9 miles one-way from the Sugarlands Visitor Center to the outskirts of Gatlinburg, TN.
+It features a relatively flat terrain and meanders through the forest alongside the West Prong of the Little Pigeon River.
+Along the route, you'll be treated to lovely views of the river, including a pedestrian footbridge that crosses it.
+Additionally, remnants of several old homesites, such as foundations and chimneys, can be spotted along the trail.
+The Gatlinburg Trail is a popular choice for joggers, walkers, and bicyclists.
+After your trek, consider exploring local food recommendations in Gatlinburg or nearby Sevierville restaurants for a delightful Smoky Mountains dining experience.
+Please remember that a parking pass is required if you plan to park longer than 15 minutes at the trailhead.

 Trail Info: